null-Exception1/TUCTF-2023-cheeese-writeups/README.md

 now the XOR (^) operator is a non-destructive operator. meaning -

-if there are 2 numbers, a and b and XOR(a,b) = c then XOR(a,c) = b
+if there are 2 numbers, a and b and XOR(a,b) = c then - XOR(a,c) = b
 XOR(b,c) = a

 it's easily reversible.

-however i was unsure of what >> or << does to this reversibility, turns out if you just run this in a shell you'll figure out the answer easily
+however i was unsure of what >> or << does to this reversibility, turns out if you just run this in a shell you'll figure out the answer easily.

 ```
 >>> msg = 2390409